-We always use Git for our code version control needs.
-No matter how big or small the project is, Git is required at all times as it allows us to track changes, revert to previous without using
+Git is always used for code version control.
+No matter how big or small the project is, Git is required at all times.
+While it allows to track changes and revert them far beyond what

-We use Github to host our code for all kinds of projects.
+Unless the client requests another service, use GitHub to host the code for all kinds of projects.

-- Private repository for our closed source or clients’ projects.
+- Use private repositories for closed source or clients’ projects.

-- Public repository for open source projects developed by us.
+- Use public repositories for open source projects developed by Nimble.

 No specific tool is enforced at the team level to use Git on a local machine.
 The following tools are the ones most commonly used.